 The King's Cellist, an historical biographical fiction

-This is the story of Henry Steckelberg, the 19th century cellist-turned farmer who abandoned a prestigious position as court musician with the King of Hanover to sail to the New World so he could live in a democracy.
+This is the story of Henry Steckelberg, the 19th century cellist-turned farmer who abandoned a prestigious position as court musician with the King of Hanover, led the British German Legion band, and sailed to the New World to live in a democracy.
 He joined the Union Army and was playing in Ford's Theatre the night Lincoln was shot.
 He went on to perform with the New York Philharmonic for 14 years before the loss of two children in the New York cholera epidemic prompted him to take his chances farming on the frontier of Nebraska.

 Clients & Collaborations

 The Village View

 Very interesting story line from a unique perspective. - Bentine, L.

 Great play!
 A topic that is rarely discussed with far-reaching ramifications. - Ward, K.